david30-maker/Personal-portfolio/README.md

 # 📖 David's Portfolio <a name="about-project"></a>

-**David's Portfolio** is a website that displays my skills and the projects Ihave done
+**David's Portfolio** is a website that displays my skills and the projects I have done

 ## 🛠 Built With <a name="built-with"></a>